18ivan18/IT-Library/README.md

 First install the node modules with `npm i` and now you are all set up.
 Start the development server with the `npm run serve` command.
 The server will start at either port **[3000](http://localhost:3000/ "localhost:3000")** or `env.PORT`.

-# To use the databases, you need to copy the project folder and paste it in xampp/mysql/data.
+# To use the databases, you need to copy the project folder and ib_logfile0, iblogfile1, ibdata1 and paste it in xampp/mysql/data.
 After that php queries to the database will be correct.

 # Draft version notes